BenjaminKyamanywa/playground/ground_013/typescript_notes.md

 - We can make them to be similar to union types.

 When we construct new literal expressions with const assertions, we can signal to the language:
-- no literal types in that expression should be widened (e.g. no going from "hello" to string)
+- no literal types in that expression should be widened (e.g. no going from "hello" to string).
-- object literals get `readonly` properties
+- object literals get `readonly` properties.
-- array literals become `readonly` tuples
+- array literals become `readonly` tuples.

 ```ts